matrix-org/matrix-spec-proposals/proposals/3077-multi-stream-voip.md

 + `purpose` - a string indicating the purpose of the stream.
 For compatibility between clients values `m.usermedia` and `m.screenshare` are defined.
+  `m.usermedia` is the stream that contains the webcam and microphone tracks.
+  `m.screenshare` is then the stream with the screen-sharing tracks.

 ### Example